Towards a Unified Communications Model (UCM)

 Most memory is volatile storage, because when the life form expires, or the media is broken/corrupted, or turned off, the memory might be lost.

 Early humankind made memory persistent in the long-term, by copying, replication and distribution (in the form of story telling, folk memories, legends and paintings).
-Only recently has the verbal tradition reduced in significance.
+Only recently has the verbal-memory tradition reduced in significance.
 In “western” societies, the verbal tradition is still practiced and does continue in some significant ways and certain groups (Songs, Druids, Masonic Lodges)

 The Hierarchical Data View